 Welcome to the Year 2 Class Page.
-Please view the Year 2 Meet and Greet video for this academic year.
-The video provides you with key information regarding your child’s curriculum for the academic year.
+Please view the Year 2 Meet and Greet presentation for this academic year.
+The presentation provides you with key information regarding your child’s curriculum for the academic year.

 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

-During the first half of the Autumn term, to welcome the children to Year 2, we start by learning all about perseverance and what it means to persevere.
+During the second half of the Autumn term, we will be learning about perseverance and what it takes to succeed.
 We immerse ourselves in the life of Rosa Parks through drama and large scale timeline work to help us to understand the significance of Rosa Parks as a historical person.
 Her perseverance in times of great challenge will no doubt inspire our children in the knowledge that small changes can make a big difference.

 We will also look at the key text – ‘The Day the Crayons Quit’ and think about how important it is to not ‘quit’ but to persevere even when times are challenging.
 The rewards of perseverance far outweigh the challenges.